Travel Photography Tips: Improve Your Photos in 2026

 Most cameras even have an option to turn on a grid to see the rule of thirds.
 Mirrorless cameras will even let you see grids while shooting through the electronic viewfinder.

 This is just something to think about while shooting, of course you can crop in post-processing as well.
 Cropping can also help you pull out the rule of thirds and most editing software will put a grid on your images as you crop.
-Just remember that this is just one rule of photography and it’s okay to ignore the rule at times.
+Remember that this is just one rule of photography and it’s okay to break it.

 7. Bring a Tripod